 How do I raise a claim on my car insurance?

+if you have an accident, even if you do not wish to raise a claim, you do still need to make your insurance provider aware.
 If you find yourself in the unfortunate position where you need to make a claim on your car insurance policy you will need to contact your insurance provider within 24 hours of the accident and provide them with the following information:

 - Your full name, address, date of birth and policy number (also any other security question info that you have noted with your insurance provider)